splynx/docs/files/en/configuration/network/traffic_class/traffic_class.md

 ![](img_3.png)

 In the new window, find the field `Exclude traffic classes from accounting` and select the name of the previously created traffic class from the drop-down list.
-After the `Save` button is pressed, the traffic in selected networks will begin to be ignored immediately in those services that use this tariff.
+After the `Save` button is pressed, the traffic in selected networks will begin to **be ignored immediately in those services that use this tariff**.

 ![](img_4.png)